-Is your board member communication strong?
+Is your nonprofit board member communication strong?
 Or do directors just show up for a meeting, read the last meeting’s minutes, and disappear entirely?
 It is frustrating when board members don’t communicate.
 It’s hard to get anything done.
 Information needs to be continually repeated.
 Meetings often don’t feel worthwhile.
-If you’re a board administrator tasked with improving communication, we’ve got help.
+If you’re a board administrator tasked with improving communication, we’ve got you covered.

 With the support of the rest of the board, create a communication strategy.
 This might be as simple as creating a list of preferred contact types for each member, or as complex as implementing an entire communication hub.
 What’s most important is that all board members know how to communicate with each other.
 They need to have direct access to all other board members.
 A directory of board member contact information should be distributed to everyone, with permission.
 With this kind of connectivity, not only can you facilitate more productivity between meetings, you build rapport.